yiliren/yiliren.github.io/_pages/about.md

 News
 ======
+04/2025 I serve as a panelist for NSF CISE MSI-CNS.

 03/2025 I served as TPC member for IEEE WF-IoT 2025.

 02/2025 Our work "[Wi-Chat: Large Language Model Powered Wi-Fi Sensing](https://arxiv.org/abs/2502.12421)" is now available on arXiv.